-The more traffic you can generate through other means, the better it will be for your ecommerce site; and social media is one popular way of achieving this.
+The more traffic you can generate through other means, the better it will be for your ecommerce site.
+Social media is one popular way of achieving this.

-Social media can offer you more though, as fans and followers can become ambassadors for your brand; recommending your site to their friends.
+Social media also offers you more, as fans and followers can become ambassadors for your brand.
+They can recommend your site to their friends.
 This will be hugely advantageous for your company, as word of mouth is possibly the most powerful marketing tool for any business.

-There are numerous social networks available from Facebook and Twitter to YouTube, and LinkedIn, along with a whole host of others.
+There are numerous social networks available including Facebook, Twitter and LinkedIn, along with a whole host of others.
 Essentially, they all have the same basic function, although they vary in terms of the types of services offered and users.
 It’s best to start with a few of these sites rather than setting up a profile on each one and never really maintaining them, as your customers will get frustrated if there is a lack of communication.

 Build and engage with your followers

 You can use social media as a separate portal to your ecommerce site to build awareness amongst a wider audience.
 This works in your favour, as once you have built up your followers you can use social to promote your products, as well as post links to offers and deals on your site.
-With an existing, captive audience.
-You can even create separate promotions only available on social so that your audience have an incentive to add or follow you.
+With an existing, captive audience you can even create separate promotions only available on social media so that your audience have an incentive to add or follow you.

 Dealing with negative feedback

 As we all know, the social world is a canvas for some people to vent their frustrations, and sometimes your company will be in the firing line of such criticism.
 If this is the case and someone comments that they are not happy with one of your products or the level of service they have received, then make sure you respond.
 Be helpful and offer a solution such as a discount or even a product for free.
-Allowing an unsatisfied customer to become a happy one again, with faith fully restored, shows others that you are willing to look out for the needs of your customers – again building trust and recommendations from the customer.
+Doing this allows an unsatisfied customer to become happy again, with faith fully restored.
+It also shows others that you are willing to look out for the needs of your customers – again building trust and recommendations from the customer.

 Create product videos to share